-The requirements for full validity are strong: in practice, it may not be possible (or credible) to make some steps deductive or, equivalently, they may be made so only by using an unjustified claim (i.e., assumption).
-Therefore, exceptions can be tolerated in the assessment of full validity (and thus soundness), but the goal should be "as deductive as possible and inductive only as strictly necessary."
-In particular, the residual risks due to these exceptions must be adjudged small, as will be described in Section 6.
-We prefer assumptions to inductive steps as these identify the source of doubt more precisely.
-For the same reason, we also suggest that no undefeated defeaters should be present when a case is submitted for assessment: the source of concern should have been eliminated or mitigated and thereby reduced to a residual risk, or localized to an assumption.
+During construction, an assurance argument will have many imperfections and incompletenesses and the validity plugin helps identify parts of the case that need attention, within the process indicated by Figure 8.
+But at completion, we expect the case to be fully valid and sound, and the validity plugin should concur with this judgement.
+However, the requirements for full validity are strong and, in practice, it may not be possible (or credible) to make some steps deductive.
+Therefore, exceptions can be tolerated in the assessment of full validity, but the goal should be "as deductive as possible and inductive only as strictly necessary."
+The same may be true in the assessment of soundness.
+Both of these exceptions can be indicated and nullified by assumptions (which will require their own indefeasible justifications) or accepted as residual risks, which are indicated by unresolved defeaters.
+The residual risks due to unresolved defeaters must be adjudged small, as will be described in Section 6.
+Apart from this circumstance, no unresolved defeaters should be present when a case is submitted for assessment: the source of concern should have been eliminated or mitigated and thereby reduced to a residual risk, or localized to an assumption.